top of page

 Donald Armstrong Cup

-Played during the Men’s Club Championship - Senior Men – 18 Holes; Low Gross (3rd and 4th weekends in August)
+Played during the Senior Club Championship - 18 Holes; Low Gross

 This cup was presented to the Club by Marge, Jim, Rod and Don Armstrong in memory of their father.
 The competition was initiated in 1993 and is for men 60 years of age and over.
 The tournament started out as part of the Men’s Club Championship as 9 holes a day over a period of 3 days (27 holes).
 Since 2006 and the Introduction of the Senior’s Championship, it is now played for in the Senior Championship for men 55 and older over 18 holes for the men’s low gross in conjunction with the Senior Ladies Club Championship Trophy for Ladies’ low gross and the Doug and Peggy Percy Trophy for overall low net.
 The first winner in 1993 of the Donald Armstrong Cup was John Dougherty.